Our Team

 We are YOU!

-The diverse Heritage Education Network Belize team consists of dedicated experts with decades of experience in diverse disciplines as well as citizen researchers, activists and students.
+The diverse Heritage Education Network Belize team consists of dedicated experts with decades of experience in different disciplines as well as citizen researchers, activists and students.
 Above all the research and professional careers, we are everyday people with a deep love for culture binding us together.

 We are dedicated to culture and heritage and finding solutions by looking at holistic approaches and always expanding our horizons.